mnavasloro/linguaLanguage/README.md

 5. Use [`LanguageModelFilesWriter`][language model files writer url] to create the language model files.
    The training data file used for ngram probability estimation is not required to have a specific format other than to be a valid txt file.
 Please don’t include very long paragraphs, it may throw an error (when longer than 4096) in step 9.
 For this step:

    5.1.
-Clone this repo
+Clone this repo and copy there the lingua-with-dependencies.jar file from lingua\build\libs

-Copy there the lingua-with-dependencies.jar file from lingua\build\libs 5.2.
+   5.2.
 Prepare there an input folder with two txt files as in the case of Gallego.

    5.3.
 Prepare two empty output folders as in the case of “gl” and “gl-test”, and modify “AppData.kt” and “AppTest.kt” to pass the correct folders.

    5.4.
 Execute the following in the command line (install kotlinc, a kotlin compiler, if it is not installed):

    `kotlinc -classpath lingua-with-dependencies.jar AppData.kt -d AppData.jar`

    Now execute:

    `java -cp "lingua-with-dependencies.jar;App.jar" com.github.pemistahl.lingua.app.AppKt`

    The output should be:

    `Start.
    Test.
    This worked.`

-6. Create a new subdirectory in [`/src/main/resources/language-models`][language models directory url] and put the generated language model files in there.
+7. Create a new subdirectory in [`/src/main/resources/language-models`][language models directory url] and put the generated language model files in there.
 Do **not** rename the language model files.
    The name of the subdirectory **must** be the language's ISO 639-1 code, completely lowercased.
-7. Use [`TestDataFilesWriter`][test data files writer url] to create the test data files used for accuracy report generation.
+8. Use [`TestDataFilesWriter`][test data files writer url] to create the test data files used for accuracy report generation.
 The input file from which to create the test data should have each sentence on a separate line.
 To do so, execute:

    `kotlinc -classpath lingua-with-dependencies.jar AppData.kt -d AppData.jar`

    Now execute:

    `java -cp "lingua-with-dependencies.jar;App.jar" com.github.pemistahl.lingua.app.AppKt`